By Alison Angold | Qualified aromatherapist | CIDESCO ITEC

 Patchouli, Clary sage & Lavender

 Precautions of essential oils for meditation

-Diffusing or burning the oils are generally safe, however if you feel the scent is overpowering or giving you a headache, then turn off the diffuser and moderate your blend amounts the next time.
+Diffusing or burning the oils is generally safe, however, if you feel the scent is overpowering or giving you a headache, then turn off the diffuser and moderate your blend amounts the next time.

-Always dilute essential oils in a carrier oils, and never apply directly to the skin.
+Always dilute essential oils in a carrier oil, and never apply directly to the skin.